rarescovei5/VSC-Snippet-Extension/POSSIBLE_IMPROVEMENTS.md

 ## Code related

-    - I feel like the way I am setting the image that gets displayed when dragging snippets is braindead
+    - I feel like the way I am setting the image that gets displayed when dragging snippets is braindead;
-    - Join all of the different snippet cards into one component
+    - Join related card snippet logic in a single hook and use it in each card;
-    - Make use of axios request return codes to eliminate flickering ui
+    - Make use of axios request return codes to eliminate flickering ui.